If you carry the minimum amount of vehicle insurance required by Florida law, will this cover hurricane damages?

 The vehicular claims process works much like any other sort of insurance claim process.
-First you will document the damages to your vehicle.
+First, you will document the damages to your vehicle.
 This will include before and after photos of the damage, as well as a picture of the location where your vehicle was stored if possible.
 Furthermore, have the following information handy: your policy number, the start and end date of your policy, and the date and time of the event causing the damage.
-Timely inform your insurer of the damage and fully cooperate with their instructions.
+Timely inform your insurer of the damage and fully cooperate with their investigation.
 Your insurer may require you to complete a sworn statement detailing the event and time of the damage (similar to a proof of loss).
 Your insurer will assign your case to a company adjuster and an inspection of the vehicle will be scheduled.
-Once an amount has been agreed upon, your case will be settled and your case will be closed.+
+Once an amount has been agreed upon, your claim will be settled and your case will be closed.

 Why would your insurance company deny coverage?